social-science

 Academic economists focused primarily on empirical analysis face the highest disruption risk.
 The ability to run regressions, the skill that defined empirical economics for decades, is being commoditized.
 The economists who will thrive in academia are those who ask novel questions, develop new theoretical frameworks, design clever natural experiments, and interpret results with deep institutional knowledge.

 Applied economists in government, consulting, and the private sector face less displacement because their work is inherently judgment-intensive and client-facing.
-Explaining economic analysis to non-economists, advising on decisions with real-world consequences, and adapting general principles to specific contexts require human skills.
+Explaining economic analysis to non-economists, advising on decisions with real-world consequences, adapting general principles to specific contexts, and producing analysis that can withstand scrutiny in legal or regulatory proceedings all require human skills that AI cannot reliably perform.

 What Economists Should Do